Blog

 • Access to personalized educational resources

-• Smooth videoconferences with experts and other centers
+• Seamless video conferences with experts and other centers

 • Cloud applications without latency